mmei-d/EEVM-Tech-Division-Practice/README.md

 # EEVM Tech Division HTML & CSS Practice

-Each tech member will have their own page on this practice website.
+Each tech associate will have their own page on this practice website.